 The fully online Occupational Safety degree culminates in a full semester internship with a practicing safety professional.
 Students who are already employed in the safety and health field and who wish to advance their careers in their current organizations may customize this experience to meet the needs of the internship requirement.
 This capstone internship offers students an outstanding opportunity to transition into a successful career in the occupational safety profession.

-Course requirements for the online Occupational Safety Degree can be found in the Online Degree Requirements document.
+Course requirements for the online Occupational Safety Degree can be found on the Degree Requirements website.
 Please note that not all listed electives are offered online.
-See the Online Course Offerings document for more information.
+See the Course Offerings document for more information.

 The UW-Whitewater Occupational Safety major is a Qualified Academic Program (QAP) by the Board of Certified Safety Professionals (BCSP), and students graduating from the program are eligible to become a Graduate Safety Practitioner (GSP).
 All online students have ready access to academic advising, library services, financial aid, technical support, mentoring, and career services.

 There are several application paths an online bachelor's student might take including as transfer, reentry, freshman, or second-degree seeking applicants.
 You may even be an international applicant.